broncoracing/CAN_Bootloader/README.md

 - Repeat above steps for all pages.
 - Finally execute Write CRC command providing the correct CRC for entire firmware.
 The bootloader will compare your CRC to the CRC of the MCU's flash.
 If they match, it will store the CRC in an unused page, allowing subsequent application execution.

+# TODO/Future Ideas:
+- Support for retrying failed page writes in the flasher script
+- Shrink the bootloader.
+By replacing some CubeMX init functions with direct register accesses, it should be possible to cut out the couple kilobytes required to fit in the first 8k of flash, freeing up another 4k for applications.
+  - Biggest offenders are HAL_RCC_OscConfig, HAL_CAN_IRQHandler, HAL_GPIO_Init, HAL_CAN_Init, and HAL_RCC_ClockConfig, which all take several hundred bytes to set up a few registers.
+- Support for more microcontrollers.
+Maybe an F4?
+This shouldn't be too hard, as CubeMX handles all of the initialization.